 A&W has stated its Cardston franchise’s actions were not racially motivated after a Facebook post by Athabascan Nick Driedger went viral, describing an exchange where staff phoned police after people tried to purchase food for an Indigenous woman.

 The Aug.
-10 post describes Drieger’s encounter at the A&W in the southern Alberta town.
-In the post, Drieger said an Indigenous couple tried to buy a meal for an older Indigenous woman who was using a walker and who was not with them.
-Drieger said the person behind the counter stated store policy “did not allow for such things.”
+10 post describes Driedger’s encounter at the A&W in the southern Alberta town.
+In the post, Driedger said an Indigenous couple tried to buy a meal for an older Indigenous woman who was using a walker and who was not with them.
+Driedger said the person behind the counter stated store policy “did not allow for such things.”

 The post has since been shared more than 800 times in the 24 hours since it was posted.

 A&W vice president of operations Neil Farmer said there is no policy at this franchise preventing someone from buying food for somebody else.
 The issue was the woman who Driedger and the couple purchased food for was banned from the restaurant.
 He also said the ban on the woman was not racially motivated.

 “It relates entirely to a pattern of behaviour and actions that just never changed.
 It’s not racially motivated at all,” he said.

 Farmer said he would not add more details about what the problematic behaviour was.

 “At this restaurant with this particular individual, it’s a difficult situation.
 This is somebody who’s facing some hardship.
 We try to handle these things delicately,” Farmer said.
 “This person has been at the restaurant on a number of occasions and their actions and behaviours have been somewhat menacing and disruptive and unsanitary to other guests.”

 Farmer said the couple’s order was served, but when they pointed out the banned woman in the restaurant they wanted the food given to, staff requested the woman leave the facility.